serraict/wetering-production-control/work/backlog.md

   - Document appropriate project structure.
   - How to do validation.
 E.g. load invalid objects and display validation errors on screen.
     Leverage Pydantic as much as possible here
+  - Review build pipelind
+    - Package does not seem to run tests.
+We should run the tests on the container.

 - Goal: Improve test coverage